aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Enforce IMDS defaults as mandatory
     - TODO: Set alternate security contact information
 12. Enforce S3 Block Public Access at account level.
 Use the CloudFormation script "lz-s3-bpa.yaml", use StackName "lz-s3-bpa".
+13. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
+Go to AWS Control Tower --> Organization and select the OU for registration.
+Note do not put Suspended OU under Control Tower management because this is for closed/suspended accounts.
+14. Configure AWS Backup for whole of organization.
+    - Create new central backup account and backup administrator account under Infrastructure OU.
+    - Enable AWS Backup from Control Tower --> Landing Zone Settings --> Modify settings
-13. Login to new network account to run CloudFormation script "central-network-account.json".
-Name the new CloudFormation Stack name it as "central-network"
+15. Login to new network account to run CloudFormation script "lz-central-network.json".
+Name the new CloudFormation Stack name it as "lz-central-network"

 ## Post CloudFormation deployment configuration
 1. Set route to Firewall Endpoints in Route Tables